-Termination of employment
+Termination of Employment

+Resignations

-Resignations Policy DFE
+Policy DFE, DHB

 Contract employees.
 Contract employees may resign their position without penalty at the end of any school year if written notice is received 45 days before the first day of instruction of the following school year.
 A written notice of resignation should be submitted to the superintendent.
-Contract employees may resign at any other time only with the approval of the board of trustees.
-Resignation without the consent of the board may result in disciplinary action by the State Board for Educator Certification (SBEC).
+Contract employees may resign at any other time only with the approval of the superintendent or the board of trustees.
+Resignation without the consent may result in disciplinary action by the State Board for Educator Certification (SBEC).